quii/learn-ts-react-with-tests/redux.md

 })
 ```

-- Run the test through your IDE or with `npm run test` and you should have a simple passing test
+- Run the test through your IDE or with `yarn test` and you should have a simple passing test

 ## What to build?